Mister Car Wash (NYSE:MCW) Updates FY 2021 Earnings Guidance

-Mister Car Wash (NYSE:MCW) last released its quarterly earnings data on Thursday, August 12th.
-The company reported $0.14 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.09 by $0.05.
-The business had revenue of $197.08 million during the quarter, compared to the consensus estimate of $193.20 million.
-Equities research analysts anticipate that Mister Car Wash will post 0.41 earnings per share for the current year.

-In related news, CEO John Lo-Minn Lai sold 573,388 shares of the business’s stock in a transaction dated Tuesday, August 24th.
-The stock was sold at an average price of $19.42, for a total value of $11,135,194.96.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, General Counsel Lisa Bossard Funk sold 20,000 shares of the stock in a transaction dated Tuesday, August 24th.
-The stock was sold at an average price of $19.42, for a total transaction of $388,400.00.
-Following the sale, the general counsel now owns 20,486 shares in the company, valued at $397,838.12.
+In other Mister Car Wash news, insider Casey Penn Lindsay sold 61,320 shares of the firm’s stock in a transaction that occurred on Tuesday, August 24th.
+The stock was sold at an average price of $19.42, for a total value of $1,190,834.40.
+Following the completion of the transaction, the insider now directly owns 294,998 shares in the company, valued at $5,728,861.16.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, General Counsel Lisa Bossard Funk sold 20,000 shares of the company’s stock in a transaction that occurred on Tuesday, August 24th.
+The shares were sold at an average price of $19.42, for a total value of $388,400.00.
+Following the completion of the sale, the general counsel now owns 20,486 shares in the company, valued at approximately $397,838.12.
 The disclosure for this sale can be found here.
-Insiders sold a total of 11,251,285 shares of company stock valued at $218,499,955 in the last quarter.
+Insiders have sold 11,251,285 shares of company stock worth $218,499,955 in the last 90 days.

-Several hedge funds and other institutional investors have recently bought and sold shares of MCW.
-Bank of America Corp DE acquired a new position in shares of Mister Car Wash during the 2nd quarter worth $969,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in MCW.
+Bank of America Corp DE acquired a new stake in shares of Mister Car Wash in the 2nd quarter valued at $969,000.
 Morgan Stanley acquired a new stake in Mister Car Wash in the second quarter valued at about $242,000.
-Finally, Royal Bank of Canada bought a new position in Mister Car Wash in the second quarter valued at about $68,000.
-Institutional investors and hedge funds own 95.16% of the company’s stock.
+Finally, Royal Bank of Canada acquired a new stake in Mister Car Wash in the second quarter valued at about $68,000.
+Institutional investors own 95.16% of the company’s stock.

 Mister Car Wash, Inc provides conveyorized car wash services in the United States.
 It offers express exterior and interior cleaning services.
 The company also provides related automotive services, including quick lube services and gasoline sales.
 As of March 31, 2021, it operated 344 car wash locations in 21 states, which include 263 express exterior locations and 81 interior cleaning locations.